rkapondo/bms_brick_mapping_llm/README.md

 The pipeline separates screenshot interpretation from semantic reasoning into two sequential stages:

 1. **Stage 1: Structured Visual Extraction**
-   A vision-capable model extracts visible point identifiers, values, units, and related visual cues from BMS screenshots and returns them in a normalized JSON format.
+   A vision-capable model extracts visible point identifiers, values, units and related visual cues from BMS screenshots and returns them in a normalized JSON format.

 2. **Stage 2: Ontology-Grounded Semantic Reasoning**
    A reasoning-focused model maps the extracted point records to Brick-compatible classes.
 This stage can be run either: